robotwist/bf24df/README.md

 # Healthcare Integration Platform

-A modern healthcare integration platform built with React, Node.js, and MongoDB.
+A modern healthcare integration platform built with React, TypeScript, and Node.js, featuring a powerful form mapping and visualization system.

 ## Project Structure